ripxorip/bolt.nvim/README.md

 #### Notice

 The development of Bolt.nvim is still in a **very early phase**, so bugs are expected.
-If you find something that needs fixing, please create an issue.
+If you find something that needs fixing please create an issue.

 ## Installation